DDI-Talent/python-shiny-app-template/README.md

 1. Go to [https://login.shinyapps.io/register](https://login.shinyapps.io/register) and click `Sign up with GitHub`
 2. Use your **EXAM NUMBER** as your Account name.
 3. If it asks `Please select your destination`, click **shinyapps.io**
+4. Once you createx an account go to the Shiny Tokens [https://www.shinyapps.io/admin/#/tokens](https://www.shinyapps.io/admin/#/tokens).
+5. If you do not see any Token - Secret pairs, click the **+ Add Token** button
+6. Keep this browser tab opened, you will need it in a few minutes.

 ## 2. Create a github repo for the project (using the template you are reading now)